guygregory/ModelRouter-Distribution/README.md

 | gpt-4o-2024-11-20 | 6 | 0.6% |
 | *Others* | 12 | 1.2% |

-The quality profile allocates roughly half of the workload to full `gpt-5`, with a mix of reasoning (`o4-mini`, `grok-4`) and high-capacity open models when higher fidelity is required.
+The quality profile allocates roughly half of the workload to full `gpt-5`, with a mix of reasoning and high-capability open models when higher fidelity is required.

 ## Caveats and Recommendations